Group Sequential Design with Posterior and Posterior Predictive Probabilities: Introduction

 Various strategies have recently been proposed to reduce the computational overhead required to estimate sampling distributions of posterior summaries. \citet{golchi2022estimating} and \citet{golchi2024estimating} proposed flexible modeling approaches to estimate sampling distributions of univariate summaries. \citet{hagar2025scalable} developed a method to estimate the sampling distribution of posterior probabilities throughout the sample size space using estimates of the sampling distribution at only two sample sizes.
 Because these approaches do not consider the joint sampling distribution of posterior summaries across multiple analyses, they are not suitable for sequential designs.
-In this work, we build upon the method from \citet{hagar2025scalable} to accommodate both sequential designs and the use of posterior predictive probabilities.
+In this work, we build upon the method from \citet{hagar2025scalable} to accommodate both GSDs and the use of posterior predictive probabilities.
 These useful extensions are predicated on a series of theoretical results that are original to this paper.
-While our framework is theoretically intricate, its implementation is straightforward, promoting an economical and broadly useful approach to simulation-based design for Bayesian sequential experiments.
-Our proposed methods could be applied to various types of sequential designs, but this paper focuses on group sequential designs given their prevalence in decision making.
+While our framework is theoretically intricate, its straightforward implementation promotes an economical and broadly useful approach to simulation-based design for Bayesian group sequential experiments.

 The remainder of this article is structured as follows.
 In Section \ref{sec:prelim}, we introduce preliminary concepts required to describe our methods.
 In Section \ref{sec:methods}, we construct proxies to the joint sampling distribution of posterior and posterior predictive probabilities across multiple analyses and prove novel theoretical results about these proxies.
-We adapt these theoretical results to develop a procedure to select sample sizes and decision thresholds for group sequential designs that requires estimation of a true joint sampling distribution of posterior and posterior predictive probabilities at only two sample sizes in Section \ref{sec:power}.
-In Section \ref{sec:ex}, we showcase the strong performance of our methodology with two examples that span clinical and industrial contexts to reflect the broad applicability of our framework for group sequential design.
-We conclude with a summary and discussion of extensions to this work in Section \ref{sec:disc}.
+We adapt these theoretical results to develop a procedure to select sample sizes and decision thresholds for GSDs that requires estimation of a true joint sampling distribution of posterior and posterior predictive probabilities at only two sample sizes in Sections \ref{sec:stop} and \ref{sec:power}.
+In Section \ref{sec:ex}, we showcase the strong performance of our methodology with an example clinical trial that dynamically borrows historical information using an informative prior.
+We discuss extensions to this work in Section \ref{sec:disc}.
+Additional examples provided in the online supplement illustrate the broad applicability of our methodology.